Best Hikes in Mount Rainier National Park (+ Tips, Maps, and More!)

 This Mount Rainier trail doesn’t start from the Sunrise parking lot, but rather from the White River Campground located about halfway up the road to Sunrise from the White River Entrance.

 The Emmons Moraine hike begins on the Glacier Basin Trail as it climbs steadily through the forest along the glacial moraine and White River in the White River Valley.
 After a mile, you’ll find the junction for the Emmons Moraine Glacier Trail, which travels another half a mile of maintained trail up the side of the moraine.
-From here, you get view of Mount Rainier ahead, and of the moraine and a beautifully blue glacier tarn below.
+From here, you get a view of Mount Rainier ahead, and of the moraine and a beautifully blue glacier tarn below.

 We opted out of doing this Mount Rainier hike due to time limitations and being more than happy with the views we got down into White River Valley from the hiking we did up in Sunrise.
 However, this would be a good trail to hike in Mount Rainier to avoid the larger crowds up in Sunrise and to explore a different perspective of the mountain and valley.